tetiana-zaichuk/homepage/README.md

 # Homepage
-My very own personal website.
-Basically this is just a résumé.
+## Hello!
+This is my personal website.
+My name is *Tetiana*.
+I`m studing *HTML*, *CSS*.
+Here I can continue my studies.
+In BSA18 we need to create a résumé.